nmarotte/nmarotte.github.io/README.md

 # Centerpoint-for-n-lines

-This should be the live webpage
+My repository for the project of INFO-F-420.